Roblox/creator-docs/content/en-us/cloud/open-cloud/data-store-api-handling.md

 ### Universe ID

 The **Universe ID** is the unique identifier of the experience in which you want to access your data stores.
-The value of an experience's Universe ID is the value of its `Class.DataModel.GameId`, **not** the same as the **Startting Place ID**, which identifies the starting place of an experience rather than the entire experience.
+The value of an experience's Universe ID is the value of its `Class.DataModel.GameId`, **not** the same as the **Starting Place ID**, which identifies the starting place of an experience rather than the entire experience.

 You can obtain the **Universe ID** of an experience with the following steps: